 “Maybe I am, ” she gave her a jaunty look.
 “But my caution nonetheless rings true.
 I dare not make the matter worse.”

 They were quiet yet again, each contemplating the issue in comfortable silence.
 It occurred to her just then how lucky someone was to have inner peace and an unburdened mental facility.
 There are those things, sure, that sneak up on an individual once in a while, but they don’t have to be given permanent residence.
 These come and go; like a drop of envy, or jealousy, or the usual laziness and selfishness.
 They can be made to leave.
 However, it is a combination of these, that if left to stay, grow to become a disease in the heart, that soon affects the mind and how a person thinks, sees and feels things.
 But it is the internal, diseased mental roots, such as her relative was currently dealing with, that made her frown.
 A beating heart and working limbs did not, health guarantee.
 Same as how a full bank account and a palatial house does not, happiness guarantee.
 The life of this world does not suffer one individual to have everything.
 Like the earth, there is always something that he lacks.
 He is ever in search.
 Ever looking for more.
-And at the end, all of it he will lose.
+And in the end, all of it he will lose.

 “Your face looks like you just found out people die,” he had turned fully to look at her.